DevExpress-Examples/out-of-maintenance-friendly-url-sample/Readme.md

 *  /Contact/ContactId/ instead of /Contact_DetailView/ContactId/
 *  /Task/TaskId/ instead of /DemoTask_DetailView/TaskId/

-Check the ([WebModule.cs](./CS/FriendlyUrlSample.Module.Web/WebModule.cs)/[WebModule.vb](./VB/FriendlyUrlSample.Module.Web/WebModule.vb)) files to see the implementation of the IModelView extender.
+Check the [WebModule.cs](./CS/FriendlyUrlSample.Module.Web/WebModule.cs) and [WebModule.vb](./VB/FriendlyUrlSample.Module.Web/WebModule.vb) files to see the IModelView extender's implementation.

-### 3. Open a DetailView in the new window from the client-side in BrowserHistoryMode.FriendlyUrl mode.
+### 3. How to show a View in a new window on the client side
-You can use the **WebApplication.ViewUrlManager.GetUrl(viewShortcut)** method to obtain a URL by the ViewShortcut object corresponding to a required View ([CustomLinkController.cs](./CS/FriendlyUrlSample.Module.Web/Controllers/CustomLinkController.cs) / [CustomLinkController.vb](./VB/FriendlyUrlSample.Module.Web/Controllers/CustomLinkController.vb)).
+The **WebApplication.ViewUrlManager.GetUrl(viewShortcut)** method allows you to obtain a View's URL by its ViewShortcut.
+This URL can be used as a parameter of the window.open JavaScript method to open a new browser window.
+See an example in the [CustomLinkController.cs](./CS/FriendlyUrlSample.Module.Web/Controllers/CustomLinkController.cs) and [CustomLinkController.vb](./VB/FriendlyUrlSample.Module.Web/Controllers/CustomLinkController.vb) files.